THE SANITIZER EVAPORATIVE TOILET™

 PLEASE READ BEFORE OPERATING

-Congratulations on choosing The Sanitizer Evaporative Toilet™ (Patent No. 9,301,659 B1)!
+Congratulations on choosing The Sanitizer Evaporative Toilet™ (Patent Nos.
+9301659 and 9,867,511 B1)!
 You now own what we believe to be a one-of-a-kind advanced waterless evaporative sanitation system, simple to use, environmentally sound and built to last.
 The information herein will help ensure you enjoy your Sanitizer™ Toilet for many years to come.

 UNPACKING THE SANITIZER EVAPORATIVE TOILET™

 - Save the packing box in case you need to return a unit damaged in shipping.
-Our warranty includes sending you a new unit if anything goes wrong with your original order if it cannot be easily remedied by phone guidance but you will need the original packing to return it.
+Although all sales are final, our warranty includes sending you a new unit if anything goes wrong with your original order if it cannot be easily remedied by phone guidance but you will need the original packing to return it.

 - Use the package parts list below to inspect your delivery.